SystemsApproach/ops/intro.rst

 underlying infrastructure for that PaaS.

-Finally, the Aether edge cloud we use as an example is similar to many other cloud platforms being built to support of on-prem deployments.
+Finally, the Aether edge cloud we use as an example is similar to many other cloud platforms being built to support on-prem deployments.
-The dominant use case shifts over time—with Artificial Intelligence (AI) recently overtaking Internet-of-Things (IoT) as the most compelling justification for edge clouds—but the the operational challenge remains the same.
+The dominant use case shifts over time—with Artificial Intelligence (AI) recently overtaking Internet-of-Things (IoT) as the most compelling justification for edge clouds—but the operational challenge remains the same.
 For example, *Open Edge Platform* recently open sourced by Intel includes example AI applications and a collection of AI libraries, but also an *Edge Management Framework*